Westminster wants to accommodate its historic downtown churches, where blossoming congregations have created a dearth of parking.

 "Other churches have considered leaving downtown and decided not to," said Beyard.
 Instead of leaving, "many of the churches are involved in extensive expansion programs."

 The matter reached the city's attention when Westminster Church of the Brethren asked whether it could build a parking lot on a property it had purchased on Chase Street -- near, but not connected to, the church site.
-City officials soon learned that Grace Lutheran Church, at 21 Carroll St., had similar plans for property across the street.
+City officials soon learned that Grace Lutheran Church, at 21 Carroll St., had similar plans for a property across the street.

 D. Miller Davis, representing Church of the Brethren at Bond Street and Park Place, said average attendance has grown -- from 200 to 250 -- and parking has become difficult.

 The Rev. David Helfrich of Grace Lutheran said he hopes attendance will grow to 1,000.
-On a recent Sunday, he said, the church drew 280 people -- but could provide 125 parking spaces.
+On a recent Sunday, he said, the church drew 280 people -- but could provide only 125 parking spaces.
 The church had been looking at land outside city limits, but "about a year ago, we decided we wanted to stay."